Brixel/hackerJeopardy/README.md

-Important message: The linux build is broken until further notice.
-There is an issue with iterating drives and files to open, and we're mitigating this by implementing an openfile dialog and a save file dialog later.
+Important message: The linux build is untested but could work.

 # Hacker jeopardy
 ## _A visual presentation for Jeopardy style quiz games._